Is Jesus Really the Only Way to God?

-President & Coleman M. Mockler Professor of Christian Ethics
+President & Colman M. Mockler Distinguished Professor of Christian Ethics

-Last year, the Pew Forum on Religion and Public Life published a major study on religious affiliation, beliefs and practices in the United States.
+In 2009, the Pew Forum on Religion and Public Life published a major study on religious affliation, beliefs and practices in the United States.
 One of the significant findings was that 70 percent of all Americans believe that many religions can lead to eternal life, including 65 percent of all self-identifying Christians.
 Perhaps the most surprising finding was that 56 percent of all Evangelical Christians believe that there are many paths, other than faith in Christ, to God and eternal life (See http://pewforum.org).

 Our Pluralistic Context